codeforkansascity/Neighborhood-Dashboard/README.md

 After that is complete, take the container, and run it on the box with the following command.

     docker run -d -p 80:80 <docker_container_id_or_name>

+# Hosting

+We are in the process of gaining control of the http://www.kcneighborhoodstat.org/ domain.